yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/README.md

 - Why is it called a Trinity Set?
 What happens when one side of arraws dissappear?
 - Why an ideal career path needs all three elements?

+## Why do I want to teach

+Why do I want to teach?
+What do I get out of this?
+Well, there are so many different reasons and they all based on different factors.
+The truth is that the reasons change over time.
+However, let me summarize in the following:

+1. I truly love it.
+I really enjoy talking to different people and show people what I know about Data Science, Machine Learning, and Artificial Intelligence.
+It is, in some way, a small reinforcement to the knowledge flow in the overall population.
+I found it super helpful myself when I was in the beginning of my career and I want to give it back to the community if I can.
+2. I am learning from all my students.
+Being humble aside, I truly believe one important way of learning is to teach.
+The process of stating a piece of information and then breaking it down to another person is non-trivial.
+It is not a skill to gain overnight.
+Rather, it takes years of practicing.
+On top of all that, it requires me to understand the knowledge and its many caveat scenarios by heart, which is a piece of experience I hold dear.
+3. A data scientist's career goes takes the following trend: Data Analyst > Data Scientist > Senior Data Scientist > Lead/Principle Data Scientist > Associate Director > Director > Senior Vice President > Vice President and so on.
+I can take on a project, but that is just for me and it is not enough.
+I want to be able to train and mentor others to be successful in their data science career as well.
+This leadership skill and experience come in practice and training, years of it.
+I better start now.

 ## Philosophy with Machine Learning / Data Science / Artificial Intelligence

 There are three stages of learning curves down the road of pursuing Machine Learning / Data Science / Artificial Intelligence.
 For detailed description of the following stages, please see [My Advice](https://github.com/yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/blob/main/Advice.md).